#WC2018: Fraudsters scam Nigerians with Russia World Cup passes

 - 'Football career' -

-The plastic-coated passes issued by the Russian government enable foreign fans to enter the country without a visa during the World Cup -- but they expire before the end of July.
+The plastic-coated passes issued by the Russian government enable foreign fans with match tickets to enter the country without a visa during the World Cup -- but they expire before the end of July.

-They are issued free to fans who have bought tickets for World Cup matches.
-But some agents sold them to Nigerians who wanted to come to Russia to work.

 It was not clear how the bogus agents obtained the Fan IDs that they sold.